temporalio/documentation/docs/java/workers.md

 worker.registerActivitiesImplementations(new EmployeeActivitiesImpl(connectionUrl));
 ```

-Note that for Workflows we register the Workflow type.
-For Activities, since there are stateless and thread-safe, we need
+For Workflows we register the Workflow type.
+For Activities, since they are stateless and thread-safe, we need
 to register an Activity instance.

 When you start a Workflow or when a Workflow needs to invoke an Activity, the Temporal Server adds